theolivenbaum/resin/README.md

 Resin is a in-process document database with pluggable storage engine and full-text search.

 ## Word2vec
-Scoring is word vector space and tfidf-driven.
+Scoring is based on a word vector space/tfidf model.

 ## Full-text search index
 Resin can traverse its index as a Levenshtein-powered automaton.
 Querying support includes term, fuzzy, prefix, phrase and range.
 Analyzers, tokenizers and scoring schemes are customizable.